peteyoung/docker-alpine-pyenv/dspy_notes.md

 1.7.1 Requires-Python >=3.7,<3.10
 ```

-This error made me go back and add Lapack and BLAS at first, but then I switched to OpenBLAS.
+This error made me go back and add BLAS and LAPACK at first and rebuild NumPy.
+But then I switched to OpenBLAS and rebuilt NumPy again.
-Then I rebuilt NumPy each time.

 ```text
   numpy.distutils.system_info.NotFoundError: No BLAS/LAPACK libraries found.